Congregation Neveh Shalom: Early History of Neveh Zedek and Ahavi Shalom

-Neveh Shalom came from two other synagogues: Neveh Zedek and Ahavi Shalom.
-Ahavi Shalom was led for three years by Rabbi Julius Eckman.
+Neveh Shalom traces its origins to two synagogues, Neveh Zedek and Ahavi Shalom.

+Ahavi Shalom was formed in 1868 and founded in 1869.
+It was led for three years by Rabbi Julius Eckman.
+Rabbi Eckman had published Gleaner in San Francisco in 1858 which was the first Jewish periodical on the Pacific coast.

 During these early years, Jews of Prussian and Polish ethnicity were the primary demographic of the synagogue.
 Ahavi was known as the Polisha Shul.
-After Eckman left, a Hazzan named Robert Abrahamson served as both the hazzan and the Rabbi due to difficulties in finding a new rabbi.
+After Eckman left, Hazzan Robert Abrahamson served as both the hazzan and the rabbi due to difficulties in finding a new rabbi.
 By 1889, Ahavi Shalom began conducting sermons in English instead of German.
+Ahavi Shalom was located on SW Sixth between Oak and Pine in 1899 and counted 65 members.

-The synagogues Talmund Torah and Neveh Zedek merged in 1902, creating the synagogue Neveh Zedek.
-As the synagogue grew, the need for new buildings to fit the growing congregation size arose, resulting in the construction of two buildings in 1904, 1911, and 1950.
-Throughout the 1920's, Neveh Zedek struggled to find a Rabbi, relying on its cantor Abraham Rosencrantz, who served until 1936, the year he died.
+Congregation Talmud Torah was founded in 1895 and in 1899 was located at 260 First Street and had 50 members.
+Talmud Torah and Neveh Zedek merged in 1902, creating the synagogue Neveh Zedek.
+As the synagogue grew, the need for new buildings to fit the growing congregation arose, resulting in the construction of two buildings in 1904, 1911, and 1950.
+Throughout the 1920s, Neveh Zedek struggled to find a rabbi, relying on its cantor Abraham Rosencrantz, who served until 1936, the year he died.
 During this period, in 1921, Neveh Zedek joined the Conservative movement.
 Two years later, an arsonist set fire to the synagogue.

+Ahavi Shalom was located at 146 SW Park Avenue where Edward T. Sandrow served as rabbi between 1933 and 1937.

-After World War 2, an influx of Jewish refugees due to the Holocaust resulted in Neveh Zedek's teachings shifting into a more traditional style.
-In 1953, a new Rabbi named Joshua Stampfer arrived at the synagogue.
-Joshua Stampfer created a Jewish preschool which would later turn into a Foundation School.
-A year later, in 1954, a non-Jew named Major Pruitt would come to the synagogue to learn everything he could about Judaism.
-While at the synagogue, he organized weddings and bar mitzvahs, kept track of yahrzeits, and he would oversee the synagogue's kosher kitchen.
-In 1961 Neveh Zedek merged with Ahvahai Shalom to form Neveh Shalom.
+After World War 2, an influx of Jewish refugees of the Holocaust resulted in Neveh Zedek's orientation shifting into a more traditional style.
+In 1953, a Rabbi Joshua Stampfer arrived at the synagogue.
+Rabbi Stampfer created a Jewish preschool which would later turn into a Foundation School.
+A year later, in 1954, Major Pruitt would come to the synagogue to learn about Judaism.
+Pruitt would organize weddings and bar mitzvahs, keep track of yahrzeits, and oversee the synagogue's kosher kitchen.

-In 1965, the religious schools run by the synagogue grew.
-They taught classes on modern and traditional Judaism, and they discussed issues from a Jewish perspective.
-The Rabbi would also lead book discussions.
-Chaim Potok, Robert Kennedy, and Abraham Joshua Heschel were all hosted as speakers at the congregation in the 1960s.
-Kennedy would speak in 1968 during his presidential campaign.
-Min Zidell, who became a member in 1967, was the first woman to serve as a member of the board.
-The first female executive director of the synagogue, Carolyn Weinstein, was appointed in 1976.
-In 1967 women and men were officially treated as equals within the law of the synagogue.
-By 2009, it was the largest Conservative synagogue located in Oregon.